 In the original review, this section was titled “The only flaw.”
 I pointed out that the Mojo could auto-fire when accidentally drawing on the wrong end.
 We reached out to Mojo and they said:

 I wanted to let you know that we have adjusted the design of our device in order to combat against the auto firing issue that occurs when you drag on the bottom of the device.
 There was a small e-liquid leak from the joint between the core print and transparent tube.
 This was causing the tank core to automatically continue to work due to the drip tip being immersed by the e-liquid.

-I received the new samples from Mojo and the auto-fire issue has been fixed.
+I received the new samples from Mojo and, as far as I could tell, the auto-fire issue has been fixed.
 I opened up all the devices (they sent me dozens) and tried to get them to auto-fire by drawing on the wrong end.
 Nothing happened!
 Not one of them auto-fired.

 This device could be helpful to smokers or just anyone looking for ultimate in convenience.
 It’s one of the better disposable e-cigs I’ve tried.
 The flavor output is good, the throat hit is solid and it’s even got good vapor for such a tiny thing.

 It’s not just good compared to disposables either, which are historically pretty bad.
 The Mojo disposables are even better than some pod vapes out there.
 I enjoy using it and I recommend these devices based on what I’ve tried.
 And I’m happy to say, Mojo fixed the auto-fire issue.